boldtbanan/boldtbanan.github.io/_posts/2015/2015-06-01-its-coming-right-for-us.markdown

 How big is this request?
 Is there another way to solve the problem?
 Is the feature already in the system, but nobody knows where it's buried?
 You know these answers better than anybody else on the team.

 You also represent the sanctity of the system.
-Is this feature worth the additional complexity and costs that it will incur to maintain? ***[60 - 95% of the total cost of ownership of a system is in  maintenance]()*** ***citation needed***.
+Is this feature worth the additional complexity and costs that it will incur to maintain?
+[40 - 80% of the total cost of ownership of a system is in  maintenance](http://www.kictanet.or.ke/wp-content/uploads/2012/08/Forgotten-Fundamentals-IEEE-Software-May2001.pdf).
 Will it make it harder to add new features in the future?
 Argue against technical debt.

 ### QA/Test - Confidence in the System